 To open the Roles panel, select the Roles icon from the left rail.

-After creating a role or selecting a role to edit, you’re taken to the role settings page.
+After you create a role or select a role to edit, you’re taken to the role settings page.

 On this page, you can do the following: